 - Sea Monster: The oceans of Skartaris are brimming with fantastic beasts.

-- Sky Pirate: Captain Bloodhawke and her crew.
+- Sky Pirate: Captain Bloodhawke and her crew who become allies of Joshua in the 2008 series.

 - Slave Collar: Shakira wears a spiked collar in both human and cat forms.
 One storyline implied that she was the product of sorcerous experimentation as all of the sorcerer's other subjects wore identical collars.
 After defeating the sorcerer, Morgan took the collar off and threw it away.
 Shakira retrieved it and put it back on.